lamarquise/libft/README.md

 # Design Docs for the Libft

+This readme is no longer up to date, i changed the organization of my files it's much better, and more intuitive, just poke around, you'll find what you are lookng for...
+Also, the Makefile is still done in the way that annoys me, with a rule for each '.c' folder...
+Couldn't get it to work the way i wanted it to...
+There are a bunch of commented out examples of things that didn't work...

+Oh and i could add the pflist functions in their own folder in the libft, but either way, they're in here now...

 Update, sepreate into 2 categories, the funcs i made, complex med and simple and the regular ones...